samanrashidii/simple-fighter/README.md

-# Drawboard
+# Simple Fighter

-A Draw-board created with jQuery and Canvas to draw shapes
+A simple fight game made with CDN Vuejs and Samanira

 ## Language